Out With The Old, In With The New - Agile Marketing for Real Estate

 Automation: How can you be in several places and make sure your customer needs and concerns are being addressed in a timely manner?
 Automation.
 Automation is the key to getting in front of your clients without physically having to be in several places and platforms at once.
 Setting up your Facebook Page with messenger allows you to set up messaging sequences so that you are able to interact with users, creating conversation, send out listings to subscribers.

 Analytics/ Reporting: Why is this important?
 Why put in all this work and not follow up on its progress?
 Marketing real estate involves analytics.
 When creating your website, you should, in tandem, install google analytics (our preference) or any analytic tool to your site.
 Having an analytic tool tracking your metrics will let you know what content is working and website visitors over time.
 In short, it is a great way to understand whether or not your efforts are working.
 Are your posts reaching your target audience?
 How many people are clicking on your videos and your site?
 It sounds like a lot but once you learn about analytics and its purpose, it will all make sense and become a crucial part of future business decision making.

-These are just a few practices we found success with that elevates our clients’ real estate marketing.
+These are just a few practices we found success with that elevates our clients’ new home sales or real estate marketing.
 With the use of the agile approach, we are firm believers your marketing efforts will not be in vain.

 Have more questions?
 Reach out to any of our marketing professionals and we would love to sit down with you!